Why Visit Turkey – 21 Reasons We Love Türkiye

 Although this might not be the first destination to come to your mind if you’re planning vacations with your kids, Turkey is actually one of the best places to holiday.

 Along its shores, you will find many family-friendly resorts and hotels, and many of them have kids’ entertainment programs.
 Antalya is an excellent option with its Aqualand Waterpark and the Aquarium.
 Nearby, Marmaris is a lively resort town with gorgeous beaches.
-Perfect for families with bigger children, Marmaris has plenty of karaoke bars and offers fun nights out!
+Perfect for families with older children, Marmaris has plenty of karaoke bars and offers fun nights out!

 14. Turkey Is Also An Excellent Destination For Adventure Travel